FaustVs/YoStoresDashboard/README.md

 YoStoresDashboard
 =================

-A simple AngularJS / Material app
+A simple AngularJS / Material app for displaying data in a tile interface